Edw590/F1DP/README.md

 Command I'm using to compile: `C:\MASM615\BIN\ml_9.00.21022.08_x86.EXE /omf /Fl /Fm /FR /errorReport:send /Sf /W3 /WX "%BASE_FILE_NAME%.asm"`.

 ## About
+### - Credits
+[Not sure what the order should be in this case, as it's all very important, so alphabetical order.]

+- DADi590 (me), for making the patcher and adapting all patches the DOS EXE
+- Crafty for his sFall1 modifications
+- Timeslip for the original sFall1 mod
+- xttl on the Doomworld forums for his posted knowledge, which helped making my life MUCH easier while trying to figure out how to get the patcher to work on DOS
 ### - Contributing

 Anyone is free to contribute to the repository with new patch ports, new patches entirely, port fixes, whatever that is useful.